-Timebanking is a time-based currency that helps to build circles and network of mutual support.
-With timebanking, you give one hour of service to another, and receive one time credit.
-An hour is always an hour — regardless of the service offered.
+Timebanking is a time-based currency.
+Give one hour of service to another, and receive one time credit.
 You can use the credits in turn to receive services — or you can donate them to others.

-Timebanks are formed when people come together to use time credits to achieve a shared goal.
-Many choose to focus on community building.
-But timebanks have also focused on tutoring in schools, health and wellness efforts, hospital discharge support, juvenile justice, helping seniors to age in community, civic engagement and more.
+However, many TimeBanks include group and community projects like tutoring in schools, health and wellness efforts, hospital discharge support, juvenile justice, helping seniors to age in community, civic engagement and more.

 The Five Core Values of TimeBanking